HugoGranstrom/gravity-simulator/README.md

 - ``radius`` - the radius of the planet measured in AU.
 - ``position`` - the initial position vector.
 It is a 3D-vector and is given as a array/list: [x, y, z].
 - ``velocity`` - the initial velocity vector.
 It is a 3D-vector and is given as a array/list: [x, y, z].
+- ``end_position`` - used for benchmarking.
+Is the actual position of the planet when the simulation has ended.
 - ``color`` - the color the planet and its trail will have.
 Given as a array/list of RGB values in the range(0, 255): [red, blue, green].
 - ``trail`` - set to ``true`` if the planet should show a trail after itself.
 If not set to ``false``.
 - ``scale`` - set to ``true`` if you want to scale the visual radius (the one used in calculations is still the same as ``radius``) of the planet by ``scale_factor`` to make it easier to see.
 For big planets (eg the sun in a solar system) set it to ``false``.